Setting up for winter sports photography

 Get the correct shutter speeds

-Use fast shutter speeds when trying to capture a sharp and focused action shot.
+Use fast shutter speeds when trying to capture a sharp and focused winter sports photography shot.
 However, if you want to solely focus on one element of your picture, while blurring the background, try following the action as you simultaneously use a slow shutter speed of about 1/15 sec (panning).
 The Canon 760D, for example, has an incredible extra fast shutter speed.

 Keep your whites white

-Winter sports are not only a great opportunity to practice shooting fast-paced action shots, but they also provide a chance to capture scenic portraits.
-For idyllic snowy pictures you’ll want the snow to look clear, bright and white.
+Winter sports photography not only provides a great opportunity to practice shooting fast-paced action, but it’s also a chance to capture scenic portraits.
+For idyllic snowy pictures you?ll want the snow to look clear, bright and white.
 Modern cameras are pretty good when it comes to auto modes, but snow can often play havoc with the white-balance (WB).
 To avoid your scene looking too blue, select the daylight or sunny WB mode and see how it settles out the tones.
 It may also be a good idea to purchase a UV filter for your camera lens, in order to prevent your photographs looking excessively blue.

 Keep your focus

-Not a winter sports fan?
+Not a winter sports photography fan?
 Try capturing still-life

 Keeping your camera alive